ioerror/vula/README.md

   adversaries
 * simple verification with QR codes to disrupt active surveillance adversaries

+# Status

+Vula is functional today, although it has a number of known issues documented in the `TODO` file.
+It is ready for testing by people who are proficient with networking and the commandline.
+It is not yet ready for novice users to test without assistance.

+If you encounter problems while running it, the steps to disable it are currently `sudo systemctl stop vula.slice` followed by `sudo ip link del vula`.
+Please open an issue on codeberg if you encounter any problems!

 # Requirements

 Currently, GNU/Linux is the only supported operating system.
 We plan to port